Table of contents

 CPA has several derivative models for buying advertising.
 We can distinguish here:

-- CPI (cost per install) — this model is primarily intended for campaigns promoting mobile apps Advertisers are charged when a user installs their app.
-This cost can vary depending on the platform (Android/iOS) or the type of ad itself (banners, full-screen ads, etc.) It also involves a CPD model, or cost-per-download, which means taking payment for downloading a particular digital product, such as a guide, book or specific file.
+- CPI (cost per install)—This model is primarily intended for campaigns promoting mobile apps.
+Advertisers are charged when a user installs their app.
+This cost can vary depending on the platform (Android/iOS) or the type of ad itself (banners, full-screen ads, etc.).
+It also involves a CPD model, or cost-per-download, which means taking payment for downloading a particular digital product, such as a guide, book, or specific file.

 Are you looking for someone to take care of your company’s internet marketing comprehensively?